jodogne/Orthanc/README.md

 Orthanc Downloads
 =================

 Orthanc is a lightweight DICOM server for medical imaging.
+You can find more information about [Orthanc at its official homepage](http://www.orthanc-server.com/download.php).

 The only purpose of this GitHub repository is to ship the releases of Orthanc for Linux packages.

-Please go to the [official homepage of Orthanc](http://www.orthanc-server.com/download.php).
+You can find the [official source code repository at BitBucket](https://bitbucket.org/sjodogne/orthanc/src)